andreafeccomandi/bibisco/README.md

 We love books and we want to help writers to write beautiful novels.

-With bibisco you can organize chapters and scenes, manage revisions, export novel in pdf or docx, and write with a fully featured text editor.
+With bibisco you can organize chapters and scenes, manage revisions, export novels in pdf or docx, and write with a fully featured text editor.

 You can create a novel structure, define premise, fabula, narrative strands and settings: geographic, temporal and social context.